Kim Kardashian, Superstar

-Kim Kardashian, Superstar (also known simply as Kim K Superstar) is a 2007 pornographic film featuring American television personality Kim Kardashian and singer-actor Ray J. It depicts the pair having sexual intercourse in October 2003 while on vacation in Cabo San Lucas, Mexico.
+Kim Kardashian, Superstar (also known simply as Kim K Superstar) is a 2007 pornographic film featuring Kim Kardashian and Ray J. It depicts the pair having sexual intercourse in October 2003 while on vacation in Cabo San Lucas, Mexico.
+The film brought in more than US$1.4 million in its first six weeks.

 Background

 The film features Kim Kardashian and Ray J in October 2003, in a luxury Esperanza resort in Cabo San Lucas, Mexico, for Kardashian's 23rd birthday.
 Ray J filmed much of the holiday with a handheld camcorder, capturing him and Kardashian "goofing around" and also having oral sex and sexual intercourse.

 Kardashian was relatively unknown before the tape's release.
 She was known mainly as the daughter of Robert Kardashian, who was O. J. Simpson's defense attorney during Simpson's 1995 murder trial.
 She was also known as a friend and personal stylist for Paris Hilton after she appeared in three episodes of Hilton's show The Simple Life in 2006.
 She met Ray J in 2002 while working as a personal stylist to his sister, Brandy Norwood.